jamwalshah/hire-surya/README.md

 ### [Road Accident Severity Prediction System](https://github.com/jamwalshah/road_accident_severity_prediction)

-> Data on accidents that happened in the US between 2016 and 2023 was gathered from Kaggle. `EDA` and `transformations` were carried out using `Pandas`, `PySpark` and `Azure Databricks`, and several `Machine Learning` techniques were applied to forecast the severity of road accidents, along with `visualization` using `Pandas` and `Microsoft Power BI`.
-Additionally, a web interface is created using `Python Django framework` to give users an interactive UI to input data and obtain predictions from ML models.
+> Data on accidents that happened in the US between 2016 and 2023 was gathered from Kaggle. `EDA` and `transformations` were carried out using `Pandas`, `jupyter notebook`, `PySpark` and `Azure Databricks`, and several `Machine Learning` techniques were applied to forecast the severity of road accidents, along with `visualization` using `Pandas` and `Microsoft Power BI`.
+Additionally, a web interface is created using `Python Django framework` to give users an interactive UI to input data and obtain predictions from `Machine Learning models`.

 ### [Hospital Management System using Python, MySQL & Streamlit](https://github.com/jamwalshah/hospitalmanagement_python)

-> Created a `Python` based web-application which uses `Streamlit` for frontend, `Python` for backend and `mysql connector` to connect to `MySQL` database
+> Created a `Python` based web-application which uses `Streamlit` for frontend, `Python` for backend and `mysql connector` to connect to `MySQL` database to process the data of patients, their assigned nurses and doctors within a hospital

 ## Awards

 - Special Mention by Computer Society of India at YITPA, 2020

-> Last Updated: 09 July 2024
+> Last Updated: 24 July 2024